 Republicans have more E&PP members and more members in misaligned districts.
 They also have incumbents in areas where Democrats have redistricting advantages.
 All of this brings me to the prediction that Republicans will likely lose a few seats, as many as 10 or even 15, but hold their majority.
 In the Senate, Democrats have more E&PP incumbents.
 Their incumbents face more exposure, and the numbers are working against them: Democrats have 23 seats to protect versus 10 for Republicans.
 And they have 10 endangered seats to the GOP’s two so far.

-This article appears in the Oct.
-25, 2011, edition of National Journal Daily.
+This article appears in the October 25, 2011 edition of NJ Daily.